open-edge-insights/eii-rest-data-export/README.md

       $ python3 etcd_update.py
       ```

+  5. Start the TestServer application by following [README.md](../tools/HttpTestServer/README.md#Starting-HttpTestServer).

-  5. Make sure ImageStore application is running by following [README.md](../ImageStore/README.md)
+  6. Ensure ImageStore application is running by following [README.md](../ImageStore/README.md)

-  6. Make sure the topics you subscribe to are also added in the [config](config.json) with HttpServer endpoint specified
+  7. Enure the topics you subscribe to are also added in the [config](config.json) with HttpServer endpoint specified
     * Update the config.json file with the following settings:

       ```json